Jenna Lamia: Storyteller

-Jenna’s plan was to move to New York City after she graduated, but instead found herself there her junior year.
-Her playwriting instructor felt her style was more suited to screenplay writing.
-Since Amherst didn’t have any classes on that subject, she enrolled in the New York University film program.
+Jenna’s plan was to move to New York City after she graduated, but instead she found herself there her junior year.
+Her playwriting instructor thought her style was more suited to screenplay writing.
+Since Amherst didn’t have any classes on that subject, she enrolled in New York University’s film program.

 They soon discovered that Jenna has a real gift for mimicking accents and began sending her on auditions for audiobooks.
 It was a thing that she didn’t even know existed and quickly learned that book narration is the most wonderful form of acting for somebody who isn’t comfortable being scrutinized physically.

 “Wondering whether I look pretty or not ruins losing myself in the character, you know?
 I guess I’m a little shy.
 I didn’t get into acting because I thought I was the most beautiful girl in the world, kind of thing.
 I remember being told by a manager once, ‘Well they said you’re not pretty enough for that role, and it’s like, wait, I just want to be an actress!
 I want to go for the role that I’m right for.
 I don’t want this to be about being pretty enough.”